dataspread/spreadsheet-benchmark/README.md

 on some features,
 like API calls and the number of spreadsheets created and accessed.
-As a result, for experiments with Google Sheets, we restrict the number of data points, i.e., row sizes, to fit in the experiment trials for different test cases within the allocated daily quotas
+Therefore, for experiments with Google Sheets, restrict the number of data points, i.e., row sizes, to fit in the experiment trials for different test cases within the allocated daily quotas